 Is Your Retirement Plan (401(k), 403(b), 457, etc.) Creating A Tax Problem?

 Pre-tax retirement plans have been a favored vehicle of investors and financial advisors for many years.
-As a financial advisor, I have held the opinion that these plans are one of the, if not the, best way to save for retirement.
-Participants are able to conveniently and painlessly contribute to these plans through automatic payroll deduction and at the same time defer their tax burden.
-Over the last year or so, I have lost some of my enthusiasm for these vehicles.
+As a financial advisor, I have held the opinion that these plans are one of the, if not the best, ways to save for retirement.
+Participants are able to conveniently and painlessly contribute to these plans through automatic payroll deduction and, at the same time, defer their tax burden.
+Over the last couple of years, I have lost some of my enthusiasm for these vehicles.
 Let me explain why.

-The traditional way of thinking with pre-tax retirement vehicles is as follows: While you are in your highest income earning years you make tax deductible contributions to these plans, thereby reducing your taxable income for that year and possibly your tax bracket.
-When you retire, your income and tax bracket will most likely be lower so you can take distributions from these accounts and pay taxes at a lower rate.
-Generally, in the year you turn 70 ½, you are required to begin taking minimum distributions from traditional IRAs and qualified plans.
-Based on current rules, if you still have funds in a pre-tax account when you pass away, your beneficiaries will likely (there are exceptions) be able (and required) to take distributions from these accounts over their lifetime thus spreading the tax burden out through the use of an inherited IRA (AKA beneficiary IRA).
+The traditional way of thinking with pre-tax retirement vehicles is as follows: While you are in your highest income earning years, you make tax-deductible contributions to these plans, thereby reducing your taxable income for that year and possibly your tax bracket.
+When you retire, your income and tax bracket will most likely be lower, so you can take distributions from these accounts and pay taxes at a lower rate.
+Generally, in the year you turn 73 (or 75 in the year 2033 or later), you are required to begin taking minimum distributions from traditional IRAs and qualified plans.
+Based on prior rules, if you still have funds in a pre-tax account when you pass away, your beneficiaries will likely (there are exceptions) be able (and required) to take distributions from these accounts over their lifetime.
+Since these accounts are tax-deferred taxes, they are due only when withdrawals are taken.
+By taking smaller withdrawals each year based on their life expectancy, a beneficiary spreads out (and often reduces) their tax burden.
+This was commonly referred to as a “stretch IRA”

 View more related content below: